feng-jj/movie-script-IMDb/README.md

 1. Webscraping movie rating data
   - For the purpose of eliminating bias and having a (relatively) smaller dataset, we will use scores from IMDb, which is a website that compiles all rating data from all users input
-  -using BeautifulSoup, request, and pandas libraries in Python